j-morano/buffer_manager.nvim/README.md

 ## Acknowledgements

 This plugin is based on [Harpoon](https://github.com/ThePrimeagen/harpoon), an amazing plugin written by ThePrimeagen to easily navigate previously marked terminals and files.

+Also, special thanks to [bufdelete.nvim](https://github.com/famiu/bufdelete.nvim), for showing how to remove buffers correctly.